alien4cloud/alien4cloud.github.io/documentation/1.4.0/getting_started/new_getting_started.markdown

 Now you can [go further into the getting started](#/documentation/1.4.0/getting_started/going_further_cfy_boot.html) to see more cool stuffs, like how to deploy on Amazon cloud.
 (Example of a cloudify manager)

+You can see more details about Puccini's supported locations and resources [here](#/documentation/1.4.0/orchestrators/puccini/puccini_main_page.html).

 For more, take a look on the [user guide](#/documentation/1.4.0/user_guide/user_guide.html).

 If you want to understand a bit more about the concepts developed in Alien4cloud, [here you go](#/documentation/1.4.0/concepts/concepts.html), and you might want to check out for the [TOSCA usage guide](#/documentation/1.4.0/getting_started/devops_guide/dev_ops_guide.html) too.